"Just the Black Keys" piano book, just in time for the beginning of a new year of music lessons!

 Here is "Bad Dog", showing just the first half of the song:

-The teacher accompaniment part, also just the beginning:
+The teacher accompaniment part, and the "standard notation" of the student music, also just the beginning:

 Could this book function as a child's first piano book?